 Establishing negligence is key to proving personal injury claims.
 With clear evidence, victims must show that:

-• The Liable Party Had A Duty of Care — A duty of care refers to the legal obligation to take reasonable steps to ensure the safety of others.
-In any situation where someone’s actions might harm another, this duty applies.
-In the context of music festivals, organizers have a duty of care to protect their attendees from preventable harm.
+- The Liable Party Had a Duty of Care โ A duty of care refers to the legal obligation to take reasonable steps to ensure the safety of others.
+This duty applies in any situation where someoneโs actions might harm another.
+In music festivals, organizers have a duty of care to protect their attendees from preventable harm.

-• The Injury Resulted In Damages — Finally, you must provide evidence that the injury caused measurable damages.
+- The Injury Resulted in Damages โ You must prove that the injury caused measurable damages.
 To support your claim, your legal team will gather proof showing that you incurred the following losses:

 Steps To Take After Getting Injured At Coachella